claireloconnell/claireloconnell.github.io/_posts/2021-12-29-framework.md

 _Tips and tricks:_

-At this stage, its easiest to have a plan for how you want to best visually represent your data.
-This means deciding what kind of graph you are going to use and what data do you need to make the graph.
+At this stage, it's easiest to have a plan for how you want to best visually represent your data.
+This means deciding what **type of graph** you are going to use and **what data do you need** to make the graph.
 With a plan, it is much easier to understand how you need to summarize your data.

 <figure>
   <img src="https://user-images.githubusercontent.com/78130420/147705537-33a2f2d0-77d9-4a9b-b863-175fffc1a22f.png" alt="wrangle and summarize">